RetepV/Guide/starting/index.md

 later, and cover the building and installation of three tools, which are required for programming the myStorm board.
 You can use these for a laptop running Linux, or to install the tools on a Raspberry Pi.
-Users of other flavors of Linux wil(l need to modify these instructions slightly for their systems.
+Users of other flavours of Linux will.

 Downloading and installing pre-requisites